philenius/ngx-annotate-text/README.md

 ## Features

-* :raised_hand: Interactively mark entities such as cities, numbers, dates, etc.
+* :point_up_2: Interactively mark entities such as cities, numbers, dates, etc.
-* :x: Remove annotations / marked entities.
+* :wastebasket: Interactively remove annotations / marked entities.
 * :tada: Purely based on CSS.
 No magic, no canvas, and no SVGs.